beshrkayali/sverige_postnummer/README.md

-This dataset is scraped from [Posten.se](http://www.posten.se) using the [search service](http://www.posten.se/soktjanst/postnummersok/gb/index_v.jspv), as I couldn't find a dataset of all postal codes in Sweden with streetnames/box-numbers in each one.
+This dataset is scraped from [Posten.se](http://www.posten.se) using the [search service](http://www.posten.se/soktjanst/postnummersok/gb/index_v.jspv), as I couldn't find a dataset of all postal codes in Sweden with street names and street/box-numbers of each one.

 **Note:** Some of these postcodes don't have the entire set of street names and box numbers within their area as the search page limits the number of results (~100),